 WordPress editorial calendar plugins give you a visual way to create and adhere to a publishing schedule.
 And beyond that, many offer additional functionality.
 For example, you may be able to auto-post through their service, share content to social media, or quick-edit directly from the dashboard.
 The best part is that the calendars are almost always accessible right from the WordPress dashboard.
 This keeps everything front and center, speeding up your workflow.

 If you are looking for an editorial calendar plugin for your WordPress site, the ones listed in this article are the best place to start.
 Each editorial calendar plugin on our list has an excellent reputation.
 The ones that are available directly from the WordPress plugin library are (so far) well-maintained.
 Plus, even the ones that have paid upgrades available offer free versions.

 Let’s check them out!

 CoSchedule is one of the leading marketing and organizational tools out there, making it easy for marketers to manage their content calendars and teams all in one place.
 The CoSchedule WordPress plugin allows you to combine the powerful functionality of CoSchedule with your WordPress site.
-Because your WordPress posts are synced with CoSchedules editorial calendar tools, you can use the calendar to manage those posts without having to go back and forth into WordPress.
+Because your WordPress posts are synced with CoSchedules editorial calendar tools, you can use the calendar to manage those posts without having to go back and forth in WordPress.
 For example, you can WordPress content dynamically (Post Title, Date, Author, Category, etc) from within the calendar itself.
-You can also use it to publish content to social media networks from the same place.
+You can also use it to publish content on social media networks from the same place.
 CoSchedule also has content optimization and agile marketing features.
 For example, there’s an asset organizer to catalog brand files and folders.